Operation Focus transforms Woolworths

 The Kidstore team had excelled.
 Despite buying for a tiny chain, they had matched prices with Woolworths, at the same margin, for a brighter, more contemporary range.

 The Board concluded that it would be best to adopt the ideas across the main-chain, building the best of the Kidstore concept into the core format.
 New plans changed the space mix, extending Toys and Clothing and dropping the worst performing ranges.
 The approach came to be known as 'Operation Focus'.

 The challenge was to find a formula to suit large and small stores, whether new or old.

-The exterior of many branches had not changed for more than thirty years.
+The exterior of many branches had not changed for over 30 years.